mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 One of the more understated subtexts of the Imperial narrative was its advancement of technology.
 Before the Rim War, the Imperium was on the fast track to TL15, two full levels over that of the front-line Solomani.
-Coupled with the growing wealth of its worlds and its vast trade routes, it was difficult to argue with the pre- eminence of Imperial power.
+Coupled with the growing wealth of its worlds and its vast trade routes, it was difficult to argue with the pre-eminence of Imperial power.
 It was hard to recruit defectors from a side whose progress and growth was so clear for all to see.
 There may have been Solomani sympathisers among the ranks but there were simply too many reasons to remain loyal to the Third Imperium for most of them to switch sides.